 I wonder…Would Mr. Ernest Adjovi had ever even invited me to the KORA Fashion Competition in Sun City in 2001, which I won, had he not noticed my funkadelic hair in Paris?

 FashionGHANA.com: Will you be trying anything new in the future?

 Beatrice Arthur: I love fashion, and once a fashionista always a fashionista.
 But I have other talents that I want to explore.
-Tv and Cinema beckons me.
+The tv and Cinema beckon me.
 So I will give it a good shot and see if it turns out to be as fulfilling as fashion has been.
-Also, I have some interesting discreet projects on back burners for when I decide to retire completely from public life.
+Also, I have some interesting discreet projects on the back burners for when I decide to retire completely from public life.
 It’s most important to me to be doing things I love at every stage of my life.